-2. Robot.
+2. Robots

-2.1.
-Control:
+2.1 Control:

-- 2.1.1.
-Robots must be controlled autonomously. - 2.1.2.
-Robots must be started manually by humans. - 2.1.3.
-The use of a remote control to manually control the robot is not allowed. - 2.1.4.
-BlueTooth Class 2 communication between robots on the same field is permitted.
+2.1.1 Robots must be controlled autonomously.

+2.1.2 Robots must be started manually by humans.

+2.1.3 The use of a remote control to manually control the robot is not allowed.

+2.1.4 BlueTooth Class 2 communication within/between robots on the same field is permitted.
 No other form of radio communication is allowed.
 Robots that have radio communications on board, whether they are used during the duration of the competition or not, will be immediately disqualified

-2.2.
-Construction:
+2.2 Construction:

-- 2.2.1.
-Any robot kit or building blocks, either available on the market or built from raw hardware, may be used, as long as the robot fits the above specifications and as long as the design and construction are primarily and substantially the original work of the students (see section 2.5. below). - 2.2.2.
-Any commercially produced robot kits that are specifically marketed as 'line followers' or 'rescue' robots will likely to be disqualified unless significant modifications to both the mechanical design and provided software.
+2.2.1 Any robot kit or building blocks, either available on the market or built from raw hardware, may be used, as long as the robot fits the above specifications and as long as the design and construction are primarily and substantially the original work of the students (see section 2.5. below).

+2.2.2 Any commercially produced robot kits that are specifically marketed as 'line followers' or 'rescue' robots will likely to be disqualified unless significant modifications to both the mechanical design and provided software.
 If there is any doubt as to the legitimacy of a particular commercial product, participants must contact the International RoboCupJunior Rescue Technical Committee several months prior to any competition to confirm.
 Organisers will treat all inquiries with the utmost privacy, and will not release details to any 3rd parties.

-2.3.
-Team:
+2.3 Team:

-2.3.1.
-In each round, a single robot is deployed which must perform its tasks autonomously.
+2.3.1 In each round, a single robot is deployed which must perform its tasks autonomously.
 (In certain international competitions, this rule can be modified such that two or more robots are deployed together and have to cooperate in fulfilling the task.
 Check the bylaws for the competition.)

-2.4.
-Inspection:
+2.4 Inspection:

-- 2.4.1.
-The robots will be examined by a panel of referees before the start of the tournament and at other times during the competition to ensure that they meet the constraints described above. - 2.4.2.
-It is the responsibility of teams to have their robots re-inspected if their robots are modified at any time during the tournament. - 2.4.3.
-Students will be asked to explain the operation of their robot in order to verify that the construction and programming of the robot are their own work. - 2.4.4.
-Students will be asked questions about their preparation efforts, and may be requested to answer surveys and participate in video-taped interviews for research purposes.
+2.4.1 The robots will be examined by a panel of referees before the start of the tournament and at other times during the competition to ensure that they meet the constraints described above.

+2.4.2 It is the responsibility of teams to have their robots re-inspected if their robots are modified at any time during the tournament.

+2.4.3 Students will be asked to explain the operation of their robot in order to verify that the construction and programming of the robot are their own work.

+2.4.4 Students will be asked questions about their preparation efforts, and may be requested to answer surveys and participate in video-taped interviews for research purposes.

-2.5.
-Violations:
+2.5 Violations:

-- 2.5.1.
-Any violations of the inspection rules will prevent that robot competing until modifications are effected. - 2.5.2.
-However, modifications must be made within the time schedule of the tournament and teams must not delay tournament play while making modifications.
+2.5.1 Any violations of the inspection rules will prevent that robot competing until modifications are effected.

+2.5.2 However, modifications must be made within the time schedule of the tournament and teams must not delay tournament play while making modifications.

-- 2.5.3.
-If a robot fails to meet all specifications (even with modification), it will be disqualified from that round (but not from the tournament). - 2.5.4.
-If there is excessive mentor assistance or the work on the robots is not substantially original work by the students, then the team will be disqualified from the tournament.
+2.5.3 If a robot fails to meet all specifications (even with modification), it will be disqualified from that round (but not from the tournament).

+2.5.4 If there is excessive mentor assistance or the work on the robots is not substantially original work by the students, then the team will be disqualified from the tournament.

-3. Play.
+3. Play

-3.1.
-Pre-round setup:
+3.1 Pre-round Practice:

-- 3.1.1.
-Where possible, competitors will have access to practice arenas for calibration, testing and tuning throughout the competition. - 3.1.2.
-Organizers will make every effort to allow 2 minutes of setup time on the competition arenas for each team before each of their rounds.
+3.1.1 Where possible, competitors will have access to practice arenas for calibration, testing and tuning throughout the competition.